 In 1096, Robert embarked for the Holy Land on the First Crusade.
 To raise money for the crusade he mortgaged his duchy to his brother William for the sum of 10,000 marks.
 He fought at Dorylaeum in 1097 and was present at the capture of Jerusalem in 1099.
 His courageous leadership contributed to the victory at Ascalon in 1099.

 When William II was killed in a 'hunting accident' in the New Forest on 2 August 1100, Robert was on the return journey from the Crusade.
-As a result of his absence his brother younger Henry was able to seize the crown.
-Upon his return, Robert claimed the crown of England on the basis of the agreement with Rufus of 1087.
+As a result of his absence, his younger brother Henry was able to seize the crown.
+Upon his return, Robert claimed the crown of England based on the agreement with Rufus of 1087.
 In 1101, he crossed the Channel with an army and landed at Portsmouth in July.
-Henry I had expected him at Pevensey where he had assembled his troops, Robert headed towards London but was intercepted by Henry at Alton in Hampshire.
+Henry I, had expected him at Pevensey where he had assembled his troops, Robert headed towards London but was intercepted by Henry at Alton in Hampshire.
 Robert was persuaded to renounce his claim to England in return for a pension of 3,000 marks a year and the abandonment of any claim on Henry’s part to Normandy.

 Robert was captured along with Edgar Atheling in the aftermath of the battle and imprisoned in Devizes Castle for twenty years before being moved to Cardiff, where he learned Welsh and wrote at least one poem in the language.
 It contains the line 'Woe to him that is not old enough to die.'

-Robert's only legitimate son, William Clito, Count of Flanders, was killed while besieging Aalst on 12 July, 1128.
-During the course of the siege he was wounded in the arm in a scuffle with a foot soldier.
+Robert's only legitimate son, William Clito, Count of Flanders, was killed while besieging Aalst on 12 July 1128.
+During the siege, he was wounded in the arm in a scuffle with a foot soldier.
 The wound became gangrenous and William died at the age of twenty-five on 28 July 1128.
-He left no children and was survived by his imprisoned father by six years.
+He left no children and survived by his imprisoned father for six years.